kumahq/kuma-website/docs/docs/1.2.3/policies/traffic-metrics.md

       ...
 ```

-As a result, dataplane for this particular `Pod` will expose an HTTP endpoint with `Prometheus` metrics on port `1234` and URI path `/non-standard-path`.
+Proxies for this Pod expose an HTTP endpoint with Prometheus metrics on port `1234` and URI path `/non-standard-path`.
 :::
 ::: tab "Universal"

-To override `Mesh`-wide defaults on a particular machine, configure `Dataplane` resource as follows:
+To override `Mesh`-wide defaults on a particular machine, configure the `Dataplane` resource:

 ```yaml
 type: Dataplane